Adoption

 Couples

-The law regarding adoption by a couple in a civil union is complex and it is recommended you get independent legal advice if you are in a civil union relationship and want to adopt.
+If you’re in a civil union, the law about adoption is complex and it’s recommended you get independent legal advice if you want to adopt.

 Adoption by family